dbrattli/Felizia/README.md

 ## TODO

+- Shortcodes, reference e.g Feliz REACT components in Markdown would be really cool.

-- Taxonomies
+- Taxonomies, tagging content

-- Data folder
+- Data folder, have a data folder with additional data or even a database connection

+- Archetypes, use e.g a `dotnet tool` to create new pages based on archetypes templates.

 - Many other things are currently not supported.
-Please provide feature request as a PR.
+Please provide feature request as an issue or a PR.